pv/scipy-bench-setup/README.rst

     ssh-keygen -f deploy-key   # don't set a passphrase

 The ssh deployment key is needed to push changes to the results repository.
+Github allows repository specific deployment keys, which are very suitable here.
+The key needs to be added to the list of allowed keys for the ``scipy-bench`` results repository.

 Running benchmarks::